+Observe all Safety Guidelines detailed throughout this manual

+PROBLEMS POSSIBLE

-Observe all Safety Guidelines detailed throughout this manual PROBLEMS POSSIBLE AREAS OF RECOMMENDED (SYMPTOMS) MISADJUSTMENTS(S) COURSE OF ACTION Engine will not go to high idle when using auxiliary power.
+(SYMPTOMS) CAUSE COURSE OF ACTION

+Engine will not go to high idle when using auxiliary power.
 No voltage signal from the current sensor.

 Auxiliary power load less than 100 to 150 watts.

 3. Faulty P.C.
 Board.

 Engine will not crank or is hard to crank.
 Battery will not hold a charge.
 Faulty Battery.
-If all recommended possible areas of No or insufficient charging current. misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.
-Loose battery cable connection(s).
+If all recommended possible areas of

+No or insufficient charging current. misadjustment have been checked and the problem persists, Contact your local Authorized Field Service Facility.

+Loose battery cable connection(s). oervice racinty.

 Engine shuts down.
 1. Out of fuel.

 2. Low oil level.

 Engine does not develop full power.
 1. Fuel filter clogged.

 2. Air filter clogged.

 Engine is hard to start.
 Spark plugs do not have specified gap.

 2. Spark plugs are fouled.

+No auxiliary power.
+GFCI Receptacle may have tripped.
+Follow "GFCI Receptacle Testing and Resetting Procedure" in the MAINTENANCE section of this manual.

+Open breakers may need to be reset.

+3. Faulty receptacle.

+4. Faulty auxiliary circuit wiring.